Dpdl-io/DpdlEngine/Install_requirements.md

 ## Embedded 'OCaml' code (experimental)

-The embedded OCaml code (via >>ocaml keyword) is executed by the Dpdl runtime through the ocamljava library (http://www.ocamljava.org/) and requires the following jar library located in the lib folder (./lib): 'ocamlrun-scripting.jar'
+The embedded OCaml code (via >>ocaml keyword) is executed by the Dpdl runtime through the ocamljava library (http://www.ocamljava.org/) and requires the following jar library located in the lib folder (./lib): 'ocamlrun-scripting.jar'.
+Java version 1.7 or later is needed for this plugin.

 Eventually you may update the 'ocamlrun-scripting.jar' in the ./lib folder with the newest release downloaded directly from ocamljava.org